Valuation: American Specials

 Here at Undiscovered Classics we keep a keen eye on auctions as they relate to postwar handcrafted specials, and the news in the past few years has been increasingly positive.

-Let’s take a look at the results on some of these cars over the last few years.
+Let’s take a look at the results on some of these cars starting with the current year and earlier.

 1963 Devin C – Sold at $61,500 Excluding Fees